-Most Americans, and all American landlords, think it is important that living quarters be kept reasonably clean (although you may encounter notable exceptions to this).
-The concern for cleanliness is evident in the supermarket, where you will see a remarkably wide array of products designed to clean various parts of the house.
+Most Americans, and all American landlords, believe it is important that living quarters be kept reasonably clean (although you may encounter notable exceptions to this).
+The concern for cleanliness is evident in the supermarkets, where you will see a remarkably wide array of products designed to clean various parts of the house.
 You will not need all of these products.
 You can ask someone who lives here, and whose living quarters seem clean, to help you select the cleaning supplies you will need.

 The Johnson County Extension Service, 319-337-2145, provides information and resources on cleaning (and other home economic related topics).

-A refrigerator should be defrosted when the ice (or frost) around the freezing unit becomes 1/4 inch thick.
+A refrigerator should be defrosted when the ice (or frost) around the freezing unit becomes 1/4 inch (6,5 mm) thick.
 To defrost the refrigerator, turn it off, empty it, and let the water from the melting frost drip into a tray or pan which you can empty into the sink.
 You can speed the process of melting the frost by putting a pan of boiling water in the refrigerator beneath the frosted area.
 Wipe the inside of the refrigerator with a solution of water and baking soda.
 Put an old towel around the base of the refrigerator to collect water that reaches the floor.
-Some refrigerators defrost automatically, or do not have ice around the freezing unit.
+Some newer refrigerators defrost automatically, or do not have ice around the freezing unit.